Space Shuttle Pathfinder: U.S. Space & Rocket Center

 After the exhibit, Pathfinder returned to the United States.
 The U.S. Space & Rocket Center in Huntsville, Alabama designed the display and built a stand.
 NASA provided MPTA-ET and two filament-wound Solid Rocket Booster casings, which had been designed for polar-orbit launches from Vandenberg Air Force Base.

 On February 16, 1988, NASA shipped MPTA-ET, an external tank which had been used for propulsion tests with MPTA-098, on an open barge from Stennis Space Center in Mississippi up the river to Michoud, where it was transferred to the Orion barge to sail up the river to Marshall Space Flight Center.
 The tank, not having been designed to hold the weight of an orbiter at an angle, required reinforcements.
 NASA installed I-beam spokes in the tank at Marshall, in building 4705.
 Pathfinder's weight is concentrated in the tail, though, and the tank required further reinforcements.
 The tank was then transported over land to the display at the museum.

 In May 1988, the 89-ton Pathfinder was installed atop the display at the Space & Rocket Center.

 In 1999, NASA removed the forward assemblies from each SRB attached to the Pathfinder stack.
 Although the SRBs are recovered and reused after each flight, several of the forward assemblies had been damaged or lost over the history of the Space Shuttle program necessitating requisition of those attached to the Pathfinder stack as spares.

 In 2008, repairs were made to the forward part of the mockup after decades of exposure to the weather had corroded the floor section near the vehicle's nose.
 This corrosion caused the "belly pan" to drop from a mounting bracket onto the external tank.
 The damaged area was part of the fiberglass and plywood added to the mockup before its exhibition in Japan.

 In 2020 the Center received a "Save America's Treasures" grant for $500,000 from the National Park Service.
 The project began with the wings and tail section temporarily removed between January and February 2021.
 On February 8, the Pathfinder was lowered from its mounting points atop the fuel tank for the first time since May 5, 1988.
 The restoration project is proceeding alongside cooperation with the Marshall Space Flight Center, who will assist in assessing the structural integrity of the test shuttle.

+On Aug.
+28, 2024, two cranes lifted the body of Pathfinder back into position on the shuttle stack in the first phase of a multi-day reassembly process.
+The reattachment of the wings and engine bells were scheduled to follow, completing the restoration of the display.